Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Boise State Performance Insights

-- Boise State and its opponents have been relatively even in the turnover battle.
-The Broncos commit 11.1 per game (120th in college basketball) and force 11.8 (201st in college basketball play).
+- Boise State has committed 11.1 turnovers per game (120th in college basketball action) while forcing 11.8 (201st in college basketball).

 San Jose State Performance Insights

-- The Spartans are outscoring opponents by 4.1 points per game, with a +58 scoring differential overall.
-They put up 75.5 points per game (173rd in college basketball) and give up 71.4 per outing (182nd in college basketball).
+- The Spartans put up 75.5 points per game (173rd in college basketball) while allowing 71.4 per contest (182nd in college basketball).
+They have a +58 scoring differential and outscore opponents by 4.1 points per game.

-- San Jose State pulls down 33.9 rebounds per game (297th in college basketball) while allowing 35.4 per contest to opponents.
-It is outrebounded by 1.5 boards per game.
+- San Jose State falls short in the rebound battle by an average of 1.5 boards.
+It collects 33.9 rebounds per game (297th in college basketball) compared to its opponents' 35.4.

-- San Jose State connects on 2.6 more threes per game than the opposition, 9.1 (59th in college basketball) compared to its opponents' 6.5.
+- San Jose State connects on 9.1 three-pointers per game (59th in college basketball) while shooting 35.5% from deep (100th in college basketball).
+It is making 2.6 more threes than its opponents, who drain 6.5 per game at 34.0%.

 - San Jose State has committed 10.4 turnovers per game (61st in college basketball) while forcing 11.1 (256th in college basketball).